Up, Out or Beyond Evolution…

 (Up, Out of Beyond Evolution is from Amazing: Truths About Conscious Awareness.)

 Often, it starts with a passive awakening to the illogical and even embarrassingly silly realities most of us learned in childhood.
-An enlightened man, born in primitive times, rallied a following among the impoverished classes with a promise that they’d be delivered after death to a slimly described, but certainly better, world earned by their suffering.
+An enlightened man, born in primitive times, rallied a following among the impoverished classes.
+He delivered a promise of life after death in a slimly described, but certainly better, world earned by their suffering.

-Then, God -– this messenger’s father or partner, depending on the tradition–let him endure hideous torture and public crucifixion, after which no one seemed especially perked up about his having gone to a better place to sit in judgment with his or as his own father, something like that.
+Then, God -– this messenger’s father or partner, depending on the tradition–let him endure hideous torture and public crucifixion.
+But no one seemed especially perked up about his going to a better place and sitting in judgment with his or as his own father, something like that.

-The horrible death of Jesus was explained as an act of his taking all of humanity’s sins on himself and being sacrificed as a sort of proxy, cleansing us with a gift of eternal life, should we remain righteous and loyal in spirit, which, of course, we find next to impossible.
+They explained the horrible death of Jesus as his taking all of humanity’s sins on himself, sacrificed as a proxy, cleansing us with a gift of eternal life.

 Making up stories, even fables, is one of the convenient things our brains do automatically in giving us cohesive realities.
-Some stories are more cogent than others, but objectively, whether it represents a deeper truth or only a hopeful fantasy, that one’s more of a doozy as it extends into modern times.
+Some stories are more cogent than others.
+But objectively, whether it represents deeper truth or a hopeful fantasy, that one’s a doozy reaching modern times.